solo-io/supergloo/docs/content/guides/discovery_intro.md

 weight: 20
 ---

-Service Mesh Hub can automatically discover service mesh installations on registered clusters using control plane and sidecar discovery, as well as workloads and services exposed through the service mesh.
+Gloo Mesh can automatically discover service mesh installations on registered clusters using control plane and sidecar discovery, as well as workloads and services exposed through the service mesh.

 In this guide we will learn about the four main discovery capabilities in the context of Kubernetes as the compute platform:

 1. **Kubernetes Clusters**
-    - Representation of a cluster that Service Mesh Hub is aware of and is authorized to talk to its Kubernetes API server
+    - Representation of a cluster that Gloo Mesh is aware of and is authorized to talk to its Kubernetes API server
     - *note*: this resource is created by `meshctl` at cluster registration time
 2. **Meshes**
     - Representation of a service mesh control plane that has been discovered